-Bhang Lassi is a very interesting sort of cultural treat in India.
+Bhang Lassi is a very interesting cultural treat in India.
 Let’s just say, it leaves you feeling pretty good after having the drink.
-Let’s just say, it’s one refreshing drink that would be very popular in California…
+Let’s just say, it’s a refreshing drink that would be very popular in California…

 Sometimes, if I’m faced with a hard decision about whether or not I should take part in a cultural activity while traveling, I ask myself, “What would Bourdain do?”
 Lucky for me, the decision was easy when we came across a bhang lassi shop in Jaisalmer India that served up “special lassi” drinks.
 Among other things.